thejsway/thejsway/manuscript/chapter05.md

 console.log(result); // undefined
 ```

+!!! warning

-W> A function stops running immediately after the `return` statement is executed.
+    A function stops running immediately after the `return` statement is executed.
 Any further statements are never run.

 Let's simplify our example a bit by getting rid of the variable that stores the function's return value.